samgermain/gatsby-starter-essentials-optimizations/README.md

   Gatsby Starter Basic Website
 </h1>

-Kick off your project with this boilerplate.
-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+This starter ships a lot of features that you would want for any simple business website.
 It has a regular navbar, a sticky navbar, a dropdown mobile navbar, carousels, and email forms.
-It include's Typescript, Bootstrap, React-Bootstrap, FontAwesome, Recaptcha, EmailJs, Preact, Purgecss, SVG, SCSS.
+It include's Typescript, Bootstrap, FontAwesome, Recaptcha, EmailJs, Preact, Purgecss, SVG, SCSS, React-Share.

+Have an idea for an optimization?
+Create a [pull request](https://github.com/samgermain/gatsby-starter-essentials-optimizations/pulls)

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/docs/gatsby-starters/)._